 This wholesome minestrone soup with black-eyed beans and pasta with Asian spices like ginger, garlic, cumin and red chilli combines the food cultures of the West and the East.
 And with a healthy twist – I used sprouted black-eyed beans, whole grain pasta and no cheese, which makes this minestrone soup with Asian spices a healthy vegan soup recipe too.

 Cooking this minestrone soup is also super easy once you have the beans and pasta cooked.
 Or canned beans is the answer if you want your minestrone soup quick and easy.
-You might also like this soup with red beans and gluten-free pasta or this lentil soup.
+You might also like mom’s chickpea curry soup or this lentil soup.

 Next time you want to make minestrone soup but don’t have Italian spices, fret not.
 Asian spices would come to your rescue.